rik-smeets/Harmonia/README.md

 Harmonia is a portable application, meaning no installation is necessary.
 Simply run `Harmonia.exe` from the extracted ZIP-file.

 Note: for audio normalization, MP3Gain is used.
 You need to have MP3Gain installed, or you can manually set the location of the `mp3gain.exe` executable.
 Download and install MP3Gain from its [official website](http://mp3gain.sourceforge.net/).
-If MP3Gain is not installed/the executable cannot be located, audio normalization will be skipped.
+If MP3Gain is not installed or the executable cannot be located, audio normalization will be skipped.
 You will receive a notification beforehand.

 ## How to use Harmonia
 ### Instructions